STT = St. Thomas Campus,

 St. John, US Virgin Islands

-Mr. Douglas completed his undergraduate degree in chemistry at the University of the Virgin Islands and his master’s degree in chemical engineering at Auburn University.
-Mr. Douglas’s education at the graduate level was focused on chemical process design, math modeling and computer simulation.
+Mr. Douglas completed his undergraduate degree in Chemistry (Summa Cum Laude) at the University of the Virgin Islands and his master’s degree in Chemical Engineering at Auburn University.
+Mr. Douglas’s education at the graduate level was focused on chemical process design and computer simulations.
 His engineering experience includes seven years with Dow Chemical, three years with Hess Oil Virgin Islands Corp.
-(HOVIC, now HOVENSA), two years with the Virgin Islands Water and Power Authority (WAPA) and twelve years with Maguire Group Inc. His teaching experience covers 12 years including six years as a part-time faculty member and six years as a full-time faculty member (Program Coordinator/Visiting Lecturer) on the St. Croix Campus of the University of the Virgin Islands.
+(HOVIC, now HOVENSA), two years with the Virgin Islands Water and Power Authority (WAPA) and fifteen years with Maguire Group Inc. His teaching experience covers 18 years including six years as a part-time faculty member and twelve years as a full-time faculty member (Program Director/Assistant Professor) on the St. Croix Campus of the University of the Virgin Islands.
 He is a registered Professional Engineer in the Virgin Islands.

 At Dow Chemical, Mr. Douglas was a senior research engineer working on coal gasification, petrochemical process technology development, statistical data analysis, math models and computer process simulation development, and environmental services.